NinjaO9/Crimson-Scheduler/README.md

 ## Roadmap

-- Build scrapper to get class information [We are here, nearly complete!]
+- Build scrapper to get class information [complete!]

-- Link PostgreSQL or SQLite Database to save scrapped data
+- Link PostgreSQL or SQLite Database to save scrapped data [complete, but needs some tweaking]

-- Implement backend API to call database and retrieve scrapped class information
+- Implement backend API to call database and retrieve scrapped class information [complete!]

-- Create frontend that interacts with API to allow users to build schedules
+- Create frontend that interacts with API to allow users to build schedules [In progress!]

 ## License